rootdevelop/helix/README.md

 # Helix
 In memory .NET 6 database with persistence to disk, files are saved as plain json.

-## Properties
-Optionally you can set the environment variable `HELIX` to the path you'd like the files to be persisted to.
-For example `HELIX=C:\Helix\`

 ## Example

 ```csharp